After yet another eventful week in their recent history, Truro City face two long and difficult away trips within the space of four days.

 The club’s continuing transfer embargo means bringing in any players is very difficult, so Hodges does not envisage any additions to the squad.
-He said: “Any points we get from the two games will be a bonus, but the squad are all working hard and up for the .”
+He said: “Any points we get from the two games will be a bonus, but the squad are all working hard and up for the challenge.”

 City are anchored at the foot of the Blue Square South table after their ten-point deduction for going into administration But Hodges believes that, if they can get within a handful of points of safety by Christmas, they will have a chance of staging a great escape.

 “It is a very difficult situation,” Hodges said.
-“I don’t have the chance to rest or freshen things up and it all takes its toll.”
+“I don’t have the chance to rest players or freshen things up and it all takes its toll.”
 City will come up against one of their former players, Ben Adlesbury, at Eastbourne on Saturday.